Frequently Asked Questions

 Do I need clinical experience to be considered for the ECU PA Program?

 YES.
 Clinical experience that includes direct patient care is required.
-For the class entering in fall 2014, a minimum of 250 patient contact hours is required.
+A minimum of 1000 hours are required.
 Hours must be completed by September 1.
-However, if some hours are pending, they may be submitted by December 31.
+However, if some hours are pending, they may be submitted to CASPA and the program by December 31.

 We do not require documentation of your clinical hours.
 We recommend that you keep your own records.